Arelius-D/ENI/README.md

 ----------------------------------------
 ```

-### Detailed Steps for Each Option
+### Steps for Each Option:
 1. **Check Current Network Configuration**:
-   - Displays the service managing the network and its state.
+   - Displays which service manages the network and its current state.
-   - Offers to create a backup of this information.
+   - Offers to create a backup of this configuration for later reference.
-   - Logs the service’s state (e.g., `started` but not `enabled`) to ensure accurate system understanding.

 2. **Backup System Defaults**:
-   - Saves the current system configuration to `/etc/eni_backup`.
+   - Saves the current system configuration to a backup directory.
-   - Includes a detailed log file documenting service states, active interfaces, and other details.
+   - Includes a detailed log file documenting the service state, active interfaces, and more.

 3. **Restore System Defaults**:
-   - Compares the current configuration with the backup.
+   - Compares the current configuration with the saved backup.
-   - Prompts the user twice before applying any restoration.
+   - Prompts the user for confirmation before applying changes.
-   - Leaves the backup intact for future use.

 4. **Setup ENI**:
-   - Guides users to define and set up their desired primary network interface.
+   - Allows users to select their desired primary network interface.
-   - Includes logic for validating the selected interface and ensuring non-destructive configuration.
+   - Validates the selection and applies it without altering system defaults.

 5. **Manage Configured Interface**:
-   - Provides basic tools to check the status, link, and other metrics of the configured interface.
+   - Provides tools to check the status, link, and other metrics of the configured interface.
-   - Ensures no changes are made to system defaults during management.
+   - Ensures no changes are made to the system defaults during management.

 ---

 ## Future Enhancements
+ENI is designed to grow with user needs.
+Planned future features include:

+1. **Wi-Fi Management**:
+   - Full support for managing Wi-Fi interfaces, including SSID and password configuration.

-1. **Wi-Fi Fallback Support**:
+2. **Wi-Fi Fallback Support**:
-   - Automate switching to a fallback interface (e.g., from Ethernet to Wi-Fi) if the primary interface loses its link.
+   - Automatic switching to a fallback interface (e.g., Wi-Fi) if the primary interface loses its link.

-2. **Full Wi-Fi Management**:
-   - Support for configuring and managing Wi-Fi NICs, including SSID and password settings.

 3. **Periodic Status Checks**:
-   - Add periodic checks to monitor link status and switch interfaces as needed.
+   - Add periodic checks to monitor link status and automatically switch interfaces if needed.

-4. **Improved Logs and Analytics**:
+4. **Detailed Logs and Analytics**:
-   - Provide more detailed analytics and logs for network configurations and statuses.
+   - Provide comprehensive analytics and logging for network configurations and performance.

 ---

 ## Notes for Developers
 1. **Versioning**:
-   - Each code block must include its name, version, and a description of its functionality.
+   - All scripts and modules include version numbers for easy tracking.
-   - Updates or alterations must clearly reference the code block name and version, specifying whether it’s a full update or a partial edit.
+   - Updates must specify whether changes are partial or full.

 2. **Non-Destructive Nature**:
-   - Ensure no system default configurations or states are altered unless explicitly requested by the user (e.g., during restoration).
+   - Ensure no system defaults are altered unless explicitly requested by the user (e.g., during restoration).

 3. **Extensibility**:
-   - Design modular code that can easily integrate future features.
+   - Code must remain modular and future-proof to allow for seamless integration of new features.

 ---